danielabar/meblog/src/markdown/active_storage_form_errors.md

 ## 2. Direct Upload

 This leads us to the next part of the solution.
 By default, when using Active Storage, file uploads and database record creation happen in a single request when the user submits the form.
-The server handles both tasks: uploading the file to the storage service (local file system for development, S3, Google Cloud, etc. for production) and creating the corresponding database record for the file in the `active_storage_blobs` table (which won't happen when the model isn't saved successfully).
+The server handles both tasks: uploading the file to the storage service, and creating the corresponding database record for the file in the `active_storage_blobs` table.

-However, an alternative approach is to enable [Direct Uploads](https://guides.rubyonrails.org/active_storage_overview.html#direct-uploads).
+An alternative approach is to enable [Direct Uploads](https://guides.rubyonrails.org/active_storage_overview.html#direct-uploads).
 With direct uploads, client-side JavaScript will first make a request to upload the file to the storage service, and once the upload is complete, it will send a request to the Rails server to create the corresponding record in the `active_storage_blobs` table.
 This happens separately from submitting the form to create the expense report.
 Having separate requests for file upload vs form submission provides flexibility to save the file, *regardless* of the expense report being saved successfully or not.

 Since Direct Uploads is a JavaScript feature, the steps to enable it depend on what front-end build system your project is using.
 The demo project is using Rails 8 with Propshaft and import maps so the steps are to add an entry to the import maps and initialize Active Storage in the application's JavaScript: